Skip to content

 How you are assessed

-Successful candidates will also be awarded HE credits that can be used towards completion of the Harper Adams Diploma in Agronomy.
+Successful candidates will also be awarded HE credits that can be used towards completion of the Harper Adams BASIS Diploma in Agronomy.

 Explore Flexible Learning